mjdecker/mjdecker.github.io/_notes/research-methods/presenting.md

 2. Tell them
 3. Tell them what you told them

+# General Organization (Continued)
-* Summarize at beginning and end
+* Summarize at the beginning and end
 * Use this technique for each major section of the presentation

 # Emphasize the Important